sinc-lab/rna-llm-folding/README.md

 ```
 conda env create -f environment.yml
 ```
 This should install all required dependencies.
-Then, activate the environment with
+Then, activate the environment with:

 ```
 conda activate rna-llm-folding
 ```

-## Reproduce the experiments
+## Reproduction of experiments
 Scripts to train and evaluate a RNA-LLM for RNA secondary structure prediction are in `scripts` folder.
 Here’s an example: if you wanted to use the _one-hot_ embedding for the _ArchiveII_ dataset, you’d need to run:
 ```